bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

       else:
         print "wake up and go for a walk"

 Imagine I want to say "wake up at 6am" for some reason.
-Now I need to update two lines.
+Now I need to update two print statements.
 So it is better to have the "wake up" in only one place:

     def go_out(activity):